Plants and the Law: Legal Approaches to the Plant World

 • Location:

-Plants represent a major challenge for our era.
-The contributions to this day will attempt to account for how the law approaches plants, from the guarantee of redistributive justice to the patenting of living organisms.
+Plants are a major issue of our time.
+The presentations at this conference will explore how the law addresses the issue of plants, from ensuring redistributive justice to the patenting of living organisms.

-Whether it feeds humans and animals directly or indirectly, plants—and the laws that protect them and regulate their production and use—are at the heart of vital issues ranging from global food security to international trade in foodstuffs, from traditional, current, and future methods of agricultural production to the recognition of the value of biodiversity and its impact on health.
+Whether it provides food directly or indirectly for humans and animals, plants—and the laws that protect them and regulate their production and use—are at the heart of vital issues ranging from global food security to international trade in foodstuffs, from traditional, current, and future agricultural production methods to the recognition of the value of biodiversity and its impact on health.

-On the other hand, as plant life becomes a material for certain industries and the subject of appropriation in a wide variety of ways, it constantly gives rise to new risks for patients and consumers, whether in the pharmaceutical, cosmetic, agricultural, or agri-food sectors, risks that the law should be able to anticipate.
+On the other hand, as living plant matter becomes a raw material for certain industries and the subject of exploitation in a wide variety of ways, it constantly gives rise to new risks for patients and consumers—whether in the pharmaceutical, cosmetic, agricultural, or food industries—risks that the law should be able to address proactively.

 Learn more